kova1i/Matrices-and-Permutations-for-Linear-Algebra/README.md

 3. Make changes and open a pull request.

 Feel free to explore and enhance the functionality of this matrix manipulation library.
 Contributions are welcomed!

----

-Feel free to adjust or expand on this description based on the specific details and goals of your project.
-Good luck with your GitHub project!